Understanding the WhatsApp Business API

 Messages in the WhatsApp Business API

+Imagine you are a business with access to the WhatsApp Business API.
+Sounds good, right?
+Now you can send and receive messages from your customers.
+But what does this really mean?
 If you had all the phone numbers of WhatsApp users in the world, could you send a message to all of them?
 And what about the content of the message?
 Could you send a link to all of them to try your new startup: “Insulin for chubby dogs”?